What is atmosphere?

 Aerosols affect the atmosphere by reflecting back sun’s radiations back into space.
 They also form the cloud condensation nuclei around which the cloud formation occurs.

-When artificial chemical aerosols (CFCs found in spray cans and refrigerants) reach the stratosphere during winter region in the polar regions due to a phenomenon known as the ‘Polar Vortex’ they can react with stratospheric ozone causing ‘Ozone depletion’.
+When artificial chemical aerosols (CFCs found in spray cans and refrigerants) reach the stratosphere, usually during the winter months and particularly in the polar regions due to a phenomenon known as the ‘Polar Vortex’.
+They react with stratospheric ozone causing ‘Ozone depletion’.

 What are Permanent and Variable Gases